Table of Contents

 This section explains how to correctly set up your Google Ads account from the beginning.
 A strong setup creates the foundation for good performance and long-term success.

-• Performance Max: Uses automation across Search, Display, YouTube, and Discover
+- Performance Max: Automation is used in Search, Display, YouTube, and Discover.

 3. Set Up Conversion Tracking